phatware/WritePadSDK/README.md

 touch enabled mobile devices.
 The SDK includes:

--   WritePad handwriting recognition engine in object code and dictionaries for English, French, German, Dutch, Danish, Italian, Portuguese, Norwegian, Finish, Swedish, and Spanish languages.
+-   WritePad handwriting recognition engine in object code and dictionaries for English, French, German, Dutch, Danish, Indonesian, Italian, Portuguese, Norwegian, Finish, Swedish, and Spanish languages.
     Engine is compatible with the user-specified platform.
-WritePad SDK static library supports iOS 6.0 or later (the sample code is for iOS 9 or later and requires Xcode 7.0 or later).
+-   **iOS**: WritePad SDK static library supports iOS 6.0 or later (the sample code is for iOS 9 or later and requires Xcode 7.0 or later).
+-   **Android**: WritePad SDK static libraries support Android 4.0 or later for arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86, and x86_64 CPUs.
 -   Header files with definition of API calls and structures
 -   Developer's Guide in PDF
 -   Sample source code that demonstrates how to use the WritePad SDK